Loudness (band): 1992–1999: Back to the start

-2000–2008: Reunion
+2000–2008: Reunion and Higuchi's death

 In 2000, Yamada expressed his wish to quit Loudness and suggested a reunion with the original line-up to celebrate the band's 20th Anniversary.
 Takasaki agreed with him and dismissed Homma and Shibata, asking at the same time Higuchi, Niihara and Yamashita to rejoin the band for the event.
 The original members of the band reunited in 2000, releasing the album Spiritual Canoe and conducting a reunion tour.
 Although intended to be a one-time event, the popularity of the band's reunion in their native Japan was overwhelming and the band decided to continue recording and live activities.
 At least one studio album and one DVD release have followed every year since the 2000 reunion, in addition to one-off recordings, like 2005's theme song for famed K-1 fighter Musashi ("The Battleship Musashi").

 Sole constant member Takasaki reunited the original lineup of the band in 2001.

 In the new Loudness studio albums, the band tries again the fusion of different musical influences with the melodic metal sound of the band from the 1980s, adopting very different styles of composition.
 The result is often a rather heterogeneous collection of songs, going from classic heavy metal sound to speed metal, thrash metal and grunge, with ethnic and even hip hop influences.
 The band's popularity remains very high in Japan, where they continued touring every year.
 Loudness even tried a new approach to the international market, with the reissue of the albums RockShocks and Racing in English language and an international tour that brought the band back to the US, as documented in the DVD Loudness in America '06.

 Tragedy would strike in April 2008, just two months after releasing the album Metal Mad, Loudness went on hiatus when drummer Munetaka Higuchi was diagnosed with liver cancer.
 They played with Mötley Crüe in October 2008 at the Greater Tokyo Area's Saitama Super Arena, with session drummer Kozo Suganuma filling in for Higuchi.
 On November 30, 2008, Munetaka died from his illness at a hospital in Osaka at age 49.